DevMountain/node-auth-afternoon/README.md

 ### Summary

-In this step, we'll require `strategy.js`, configure the app to use sessions, initialize passport, configure passport to use sessions, and have passport use our strategy from `strategy.js`.
+In this step, we'll require `strategy.js`, configure the app to use sessions, initialize `passport`, configure `passport` to use sessions, and have `passport` use our strategy from `strategy.js`.

 ### Instructions